President requests work programme from GECOM to name date for elections

 “I emphasise that this is essential to inform me of the Commission’s readiness to deliver credible elections in Guyana,” he noted.

-The President has been under pressure to name a date for General and Regional Elections as the 90 days limited for the naming of the date is coming to an end in eight days.
+The President has been under pressure to name a date for General and Regional Elections as the 90 days limit for the naming of the date is coming to an end in eight days.

 Following the passage of a No-Confidence Motion against the Government on December 21, Article 106 (7) of the Constitution requires that the Government shall hold an election within three months unless the two-thirds of the members of the National Assembly agree on an extension.